Asian stocks higher after Wall St rebounds from bank jitters

 Tuesday’s data showed core inflation, with volatile energy and food prices stripped out to show a clearer trend, was 0.5% in February over the previous month, edging up from January’s 0.4% gain.
 The Fed pays close attention to core inflation in making monetary policy.

-Signs of enduring upward pressure on prices usually add to expectations of more rate hikes, but the Fed faces a dilemma over how to respond to stress on the banking system.
-Many are under strain after the fastest pace of rate hikes in a decade knocked down the prices of their assets.
+The Fed faces a dilemma over how to respond when banks already are under strain after the fastest pace of rate hikes in a decade knocked down prices of their assets.

+The Shanghai Composite Index rose 0.7% to 3,267.15 after Chinese economic activity improved in January and February but less than expected after anti-virus controls ended.
+Retail sales rose 3.5% over a year earlier, rebounding from December’s 1.% contraction.
+Factory output rose 2.4%, up from 1.3%.

+The Nikkei 225 in Tokyo advanced 0.1% to 27,258.01 after major Japanese companies announced they had agreed with unions to the biggest wage increases in almost two decades.
+Low wages are seen as a major drag on economic growth in Japan, but fewer than one in five Japanese workers belong to unions.

 Traders rushed Monday to place bets that the Fed could keep rates steady at its next meeting, instead of accelerating to a hike of 0.50 percentage points, double last month’s margin, according to data from CME Group.